javag97/design/content/posts/2017-07-17/index.md

 # Understanding business requirements
-By interacting with managers, employees, and customers of SLODOCO, here are reoccuring observations:
+By interacting with managers, employees, and customers of SLODOCO, these conclusions can be drawn:
 + SLODOCO makes the most amount of money from tourists, locals, and college students
 + SLODOCO looks to make the entire experience of buying a donut as effortless as possible
 + Socializing with others improves the experience